THIS IS YOUR ULTIMATE MARRIAGE AND MONEY GUIDE SO THAT YOU CAN BUILD FINANCIAL INTIMACY WITH YOUR SPOUSE AND PARTNER.

 What types of money conversations you need to have with your partner depends largely on where you’re at in the relationship.

-Here’s a rough outline of some important topics to cover depending on the stage of your relationship that will help you to focus where you need the most help throughout this guide:
+Here’s a rough outline of some important topics to cover depending on the stage of your relationship that will help you to focus where you need the most help throughout this financial discussion guide:

 - Dating Money Conversations: Just in the early stages of dating someone?
 You certainly don’t want to scare them off with deeply personal finance questions.
 But you can take this time to gain insights into their life values, money priorities, and living situation.
 Do they have kids that they’re happy to financially provide for?
 What does their living situation look like (are they still living with parents, and what are their plans moving forward)?
 Keep your eyes and ears open.